-The Biodiversity Funders Group was founded to get funders to work together to protect the web of life.
+The Biodiversity Funders Group was founded as the Consultative Group on Biological Diversity (CGBD) in 1987, to get funders to work together to protect the web of life.
 The same forces of development and resource extraction that have led to a catastrophic temperature rise also threaten forests, rivers, oceans, grass- and marshlands, the air we breathe, and the survival of all kinds of communities from wildlife to indigenous to inner city.
 Pope Francis’s Encyclical underscored the conjoined challenges facing all life on Earth.
 He wrote, “We have to realize that a true ecological approach always becomes a social approach, so as to hear both the cry of the earth and the cry of the poor.”

-As the CGBD transitions to become the Biodiversity Funders Group, it is the organization for grantmakers that zeroes in on these interconnected issues.
+The Biodiversity Funders Group, is the organization for grantmakers that zeroes in on these interconnected issues.
 In a 2016 membership survey and follow-up interviews, Spitfire Communications reported that members found the Biodiversity Funders Group to be “a distinctive place for leading environmental funders to learn together, establish strong relationships and engage in deep, productive and sustained collaboration that strengthens grantees.”

 We have an estimable professional staff of 9, most of whom members hold advanced degrees, subject-matter expertise, as well as rich experience in the field and in association management.